InseeFr/Bauhaus/docs/en/user-guide/concept.md

 In addition, saving does not result in the publication of the concept.
 Indeed, it must first have been published by its owner, or by delegation (after exchange of mails) by the Quality unit.
 It is therefore possible, if necessary, to create a concept in several steps.

-The release status of the concept then changes to **« Temporary », until its publication.**
+The release status of the concept then changes to **« Provisional », until its publication.**

 To send the description of a concept by e-mail to a contact person (especially the owner), see [Send concept](#send-concept).